gmh5225/raminspect/README.md

 insmod raminspect.ko
 ```

+### A Note about Huge Pages

-Note that as of right now the huge page handling code in the kernel module does not work properly, and so you should run these commands as well to temporarily disable huge pages:
+As of right now the huge page handling code in the kernel module does not work properly, and so you should run these commands as well to temporarily disable huge pages in order for things to function properly:

 ```bash
 sudo bash -c "echo never > /sys/kernel/mm/transparent_hugepage/enabled"